merovex-press/stranded-series/research/writing-craft/Novella-Writing-A-Quick-Complete-Guide-for-Writers.md

 Here’s how you can quickly determine if your novel will work as a novella…

 1. Make sure a novella is the right choice for you (see previous section).
-2. Go through your (unfinished) manuscript and summarise the scenes you’ve already written.
+2. Go through your (unfinished) manuscript and summarize the scenes you’ve already written.
 You might want to use [this novel spreadsheet](https://www.eadeverell.com/the-one-page-novel-plot-formula/) to help you.
 3. Use the *Scene Charger* worksheet in the One Page Novel Workbook (which you can download free in the [Coterie library](https://www.eadeverell.com/join)) to find the scenes that score highest.
 Pay particular attention to scenes that score (relatively) high on story development.
 4. Go through the scenes that fall below your pass score and make a list of all of the information that they present.
 The aim is to delete these scenes and integrate the information into your stronger scenes as you write.
 5. If this process hasn’t shortened your manuscript enough, then find any diversions, tangents or subplots that aren’t essential to story development, and repeat step 4.